Your doctor will start by asking detailed questions about your symptoms and doing a physical exam. This initial exam is likely to include:

 - Enucleative procedures.
 Enucleative procedures, such as holmium laser enucleation of the prostate (HoLEP), generally remove all the prostate tissue blocking urine flow and prevent regrowth of tissue.
 The removed tissue can be examined for prostate cancer and other conditions.
 These procedures are similar to open prostatectomy.

 Prostatic urethral lift (PUL)

-In this relatively new transurethral procedure, special tags are used to compress the sides of the prostate to increase the flow of urine.
+Special tags are used to compress the sides of the prostate to increase the flow of urine.
 The procedure might be recommended if you have lower urinary tract symptoms.
-However, PUL might not be as effective at reducing long-term urinary symptoms as TURP.
-More research is needed.
-PUL also might be offered to some men concerned about treatment impact on erectile dysfunction and ejaculatory problems, since the effect on ejaculation and sexual function is much lower with PUL than it is with TURP.
+PUL also might be offered to some men concerned about treatment impact on erectile dysfunction and ejaculatory problems, since the effect on ejaculation and sexual function is much lower with PUL that it is with TURP.

 In this experimental procedure, the blood supply to or from the prostate is selectively blocked, causing the prostate to decrease in size.
 Long-term data on the effectiveness of this procedure aren't available.

 The surgeon makes an incision in your lower abdomen to reach the prostate and remove tissue.
 Open prostatectomy is generally done if you have a very large prostate, bladder damage or other complicating factors.
 The surgery usually requires a short hospital stay and is associated with a higher risk of needing a blood transfusion.